 As we can see, online learning comes with benefits and challenges like everything else in life.
 While the pressure of juggling study and work can be overwhelming at times, students should never forget that help is at hand.
 There are, of course, friends and families to rely on, but online schools also offer immense support for all students.
 Student advisors, teachers, and peers offer a supportive and convenient setting for learning and preparing for the future.

-If a student focuses on goals and manages their time wisely, overcoming all the above challenges will not be a problem.
+If a student focuses on goals and manages their time wisely, overcoming all the above challenges of online teaching and learning will not be a problem.
 They can easily stay on track and accomplish what they have set out to achieve.
 Interested students should shortlist colleges and then reach out to enrolment advisors to learn more about the programs and how to earn their degrees.